 Being an artist and selling your artwork comes with certain obligations to protect you and your work.
 A certificate of authenticity (COA) is one of those and it is important to provide one with every artwork you create.
 Providing a certificate of authenticity with the sale of every artwork shows professionalism and indicates that your work has value.

 Not sure how to create a COA?
-Not to worry, the following article includes everything you need to know including some free downloadable templates for you to customize.
+Not to worry, the following article includes everything you need to know.
+You can also get access to the Ultimate Certificate of Authenticity Template Pack, including 40 downloadable templates for you to customize.

 Common questions about a certificate of authenticity for your artwork answered: